Outlier detection in default logics: the tractability/intractability frontier: A technical discussion regarding the tractability/intractability frontier

-To conclude, we note that switching to acyclic theories, general outliers, and NMU theories makes the cost of the \textit{Outlier Enumeration} algorithm exponential.
-This is justified by the results provided in Section \ref{sect:intract}.
-Moreover, we point out the following valuable observations: \begin{itemize} \item For strong outliers, if $c$ is unbounded (on acyclic theories) the cost of the algorithm depends exponentially on $c$ (see Theorem \ref{th:strout_cyc_rec} in Section \ref{sect:intract} for the proof of the intractability of the \textit{Strong Outlier Recognition} problem on acyclic NU theories).

-\item For general outliers, the algorithm still works provided that in line 4 the set $S$ is constrained to be a subset of $C_i\cup\ldots\cup C_N$, instead of a subset of $C_i$, and that in line 6 the set $L$ is constrained to be a subset of $C_1\cup\ldots\cup C_w$, where $w=\max\{ j : l\in S \mbox{ and } letter(l) \in C_j \}$, instead of a subset of $C_1\cup\ldots\cup C_i$ (note that $w\ge i$).
-However, in this case, the algorithm depends exponentially on $n$, even if it takes advantage of the structural property provided by the Incremental Lemma (see Theorem \ref{th:out_acy_rec} in Section \ref{sect:intract} for the proof of the intractability of the \textit{Outlier Recognition} problem on NU theories).
-To break the exponential dependency on $n$, the size of the outlier witness set $S$ should be constrained to be within a certain fixed threshold $h$, that is $|S|\le h$.
+To conclude, we note that switching to cyclic theories, general outliers, and NMU theories makes the cost of the \textit{Outlier Enumeration} algorithm exponential.
+This is justified by the results provided throughout the paper.
+Moreover, we point out the following observations: \begin{itemize} \item For strong outliers, if the tightness $c$ is unbounded (on quasi-acyclic theories) the cost of the algorithm depends exponentially on $c$ (see Theorem \ref{th:strout_cyc_rec} for the proof of the intractability of the \textit{Strong Outlier Recognition} problem on quasi-acyclic NU theories). \item For general outliers, the algorithm still works provided that in line 4 the set $S$ is constrained to be a subset of $C_i\cup\ldots\cup C_N$, instead of a subset of $C_i$, and that in line 6 the set $L$ is constrained to be a subset of $C_1\cup\ldots\cup C_w$, where $w=\max\{ j : l\in S \mbox{ and } letter(l) \in C_j \}$, instead of a subset of $C_1\cup\ldots\cup C_i$ (note that $w\ge i$).
+However, in this case, the algorithm depends exponentially on $n$, even if it takes advantage of the structural property provided by the Incremental Lemma (see Theorem \ref{th:out_acy_rec} for the proof of the intractability of the \textit{Outlier Recognition} problem on NU theories).
+To break the exponential dependency on $n$, the size of the outlier witness set $S$ should be constrained to be within a certain fixed threshold $h$, that is $|S|\le h$. \item The algorithm can be applied also to NMU theories, but in this case the cost of steps 7 and 9 depends exponentially on the size of the theory (the reader is referred to Theorem \ref{th:nmu_entail} for the proof of the co-NP-completeness of the entailment problem for propositional (quasi-acyclic) NMU theories). \end{itemize}